kennethd/kennethd.github.io/_posts/2019-04-13-palatines.markdown

 unhealthy as they had been in Holland.
 Occasionally an emigrant's marriage or baptism was recorded in a British source, such as the Savoy German Lutheran churchbook in London; this material has been transcribed and published by John P.
-Dern in his valuable _London Churchbooks and The German Emigration of 1709_.
+Dern in his valuable <i>London Churchbooks and The German Emigration of 1709</i>.
 Mr. Dern and his late colleague Norman C. Wittwer also found several Palatine baptisms (including one in Johann Peter<sup>[\[2\]](NEEDLINK)</sup> Zenger's family) registered at St. Nicholas Church in Deptford.